Last modified: Nov. 26, 2024, 2:35 p.m.

 The species hibernates in the pupal stage, among leaf litter on the ground.
 After emergence of the adult, the pupal skin protrudes from the mine.

-Two generations a year: May–June and August–September.
+Two generations a year in May–June and August–September.

 The species is strictly monophagous on Salix viminalis.